SEO ·

 Control crawl depth

-Setting up topic clusters and pillar articles with the appropriate internal linking between them will help you avoid buried pages.
-You must also avoid linking to pages that redirect to another page — redirects increase crawl depth.
+Setting up topic clusters with the appropriate internal linking between them will help you avoid buried pages.
+You should also avoid linking to pages that redirect to another page — redirects increase crawl depth.